 Pre-eclampsia:

-Only 26.4% (33/125) were non-assessable by abstractor, with most cases from the UK classified as level 1 level of diagnostic certainty (Figure 3).
+Only 26.4% (33/125) were non-assessable by abstractor, and 37.8% were non-assessable by the ABC tool, with most cases from the UK classified as level 1 level of diagnostic certainty (Figure 3).
 The PPV was high across all sites (Table 1).

 Non-reassuring fetal status: